-11 Winter 2019 Makeup Trends That Don't Involve Glitter
+11 Winter Makeup Trends To Try If You Hate Glitter

 In the beauty world, “winter” often gets conflated with “holiday.”
 Seasonal trend reports tend to feature over-the-top sparkle and shine, highlighting chunky glitter shadows and last-all-night lipsticks.
 But what about makeup for the winter days in between the parties?
 The random Tuesday mornings, the Friday evening happy hours?
 I’m happy to report the 11 winter 2019 makeup trends ahead, as picked by the pros, offer inspiration for exactly that.

 “For winter 2019, there will be several trends at play, including frosted pastels,” Fatima Thomas, a runway makeup artist and Senior Artist with MAC, tells The Zoe Report.
 Think iced-out blue, cool lavender, and baby pink.
 “I’ve been into cooler neutral colors,” Gilbert Soliz, a global artist for Marc Jacobs Beauty, adds in an email to TZR.
 “I love how they sculpt and play up the eyes.”

 A little farther down the face, Thomas predicts a return to rosy cheeks.
 “Expect to see a lot of outdoors vibes, like fresh cheeks,” she says; adding, “everyone will want to hang on to the juiced-up, hydrated glow of summer months by incorporating advanced skincare products.”
 (The matte finish from last winter?
 I don’t know her.)
 “The lips are usually the focus this season as we find darker lipsticks coming into play,” Jaleesa Jakairan, a makeup artist who’s worked on runway beauty for Fenty, tells The Zoe Report.
 “My color mood has been cool blues, warm browns, and crimson shades.”
 All totally wearable, even on a random Tuesday.